-Hussain Elhalis, M.D., is a fellowship trained specialist in laser vision cataract, cornea, and refractive surgery.
+Hussain Elhalis, M.D., is a cataract surgeon in Ocala, fellowship trained in laser vision, cataract, cornea, and refractive surgery.
 He practices general ophthalmology with primary interests in refractive laser vision cataract surgery.
 He uses sutureless techniques and provides the latest in premium lens implant technology.
 His goal is to allow his patients the opportunity to regain youthful vision and greater independence from glasses and contact lenses.
 Dr. Elhalis also specializes in laser vision correction with LASIK and PRK, and corneal transplantation using the latest DSAEK and DMAEK techniques.

 After graduating with honors in biological sciences from Wayne State University in 2005, Dr. Elhalis attended medical school through the scholars program at Ross University School of Medicine.
 He was awarded highest honors for graduating in the top five percent of his medical school class.
 It was during medical school that he developed an interest in ophthalmology.